Updated on: 11/19/2019

 Details Revealed By The 'McKinsey Documents' Release

-In the report, McKinsey advised Allstate that in order to maximize their profits, they should intentionally act in bad faith by purposefully giving low offers to accident victims and delaying legitimate insurance claims.
+In the report, McKinsey advised Allstate that in order to maximize their profits, they should intentionally act in bad faith by purposefully giving low offers to auto accident victims and delaying legitimate insurance claims.
 This helped Allstate save $700 million and increase their stock price.
 Their profits in 2007 were $4.6 billion, which is double their profit through the 1990s.
 This profit was accomplished in part by paying an average of 30 below market value on most claims.

 Allstate’s company motto is “You’re in good hands with Allstate.”
 In the McKinsey Documents, they suggest that claimants who quickly accept the low-ball offers would be those clients who are in “good hands,” while claimants who counter or seek legal counsel would be treated with “boxing gloves.”
 They also suggested that Allstate use an “alligator approach” by “sitting and waiting” and delaying claims to frustrate claimants and entice them to accept and get the process over with, even if it was not the proper amount of compensation.